 Start a Pilot

-We are taking three pilot organizations this quarter.
 A pilot begins with your Slurm scheduler export and four questions about your facility.
-We run the analysis and deliver a private certification report to your team.
-The data collection takes under two hours.
+We run the analysis and deliver a private assessment report to your team.
+The data collection takes under two hours for a standard Slurm export.

 What a pilot covers